chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ![header image](ccom.png)

-We are now ready to create the AWS CodePipeline at the CodePipeline service menu.
+### We are now ready to create the AWS CodePipeline at the CodePipeline service menu:
 Enter a name for your pipeline. you can keep the rest settings as default as a IAM role for the codepipeline will be created

 ![header image](cpipe1.png)

+# CodeCommit

 Then chose your repository and branch ..in our case the repository you created and the default branch master

 ![header image](cpipe3.png)

 ![header image](cpipe4.png)

+# CodeBuild

 For Build provider, choose AWS CodeBuild, and then choose Create project: